-Revenue is measured at the fair value of the consideration received or receivable, and represents amount receivable from sale of copper products, sale of energy, lease rental and export incentives, stated net of discounts.
+Revenue is amount receivable from sale of copper products, sale of energy, lease rental and export incentives, stated net of discounts.

 Ind AS 115 "Revenue from Contracts with Customers", introduced one single new model for recognition of revenue which includes a 5-step approach and detailed guidelines.
 Among other, such guidelines are on allocation of revenue to performance obligations within multi-element arrangements, measurement and recognition of variable consideration and the timing of revenue recognition.